alongside 86 of the world’s asset managers, collectively managing over $37 trillion

 Launched in December 2020 with 30 signatories, Quinbrook’s commitment takes the NZAM global initiative to 87 signatories with nearly $37 trillion in combined assets under management, representing nearly 40 percent of the total assets under management across the globe.

 The number of signatories has nearly tripled and the total assets under management have quadrupled since the launch.
-Alongside Quinbrook, new signatories include: Russell Investments, State Street Global Advisors and Trillium Asset Management.
-The initiative is boosted by the U.S. administration mobilizing world leaders on April 22-23 for the Leaders Summit on Climate to galvanize efforts by major economies to scale action on the climate crisis.
+Alongside Quinbrook, new signatories include; Russell Investments, State Street Global Advisors and Trillium Asset Management.
+The initiative is boosted by the U.S. administration mobilizing world leaders on April 22-23 for the Leaders Summit on climate to galvanize efforts by major economies to scale action

 Through the initiative, Quinbrook commits to set interim targets for 2030, consistent with a fair share of the 50% global reduction in emissions identified as a requirement in the IPCC special report to limit increase in global temperatures to no more than 1.5°C.